MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-storyline-viva.md

 We plan to add the capability of limiting who gets their own storyline shortly after storyline reaches general availability.
 Once available, you'll be able to designate, via AAD groups, which users will have a personal storyline feed appear on their user profile page in Yammer.
 Users to whom you don’t grant a storyline will be able to reply and react to storyline posts from users who do have their own storyline.

 ## Getting support
-**IMPORTANT**: The Storyline public preview is unsupported.
+**IMPORTANT**: The storyline public preview is unsupported.
 The Service Level Agreement (SLA) for Microsoft Online Services doesn't apply to this preview.

-When a reproducible break-fix issue affects the Storyline public preview and a support case is opened, the issue will be logged for later investigation by the Yammer product group.
+When a reproducible break-fix issue affects the storyline public preview and a support case is opened, the issue will be logged for later investigation by the Yammer product group.
 The support case will be closed when adequate information has been captured.
 It may not be possible to resolve all issues reported during the public preview.

-### Do SLAs apply to the Storyline public preview?
+### Do SLAs apply to the storyline public preview?
 The Service Level Agreement for Microsoft Online Services doesn't apply to this preview.

 ### What is a break-fix issue?
-Break-fix issues are technical problems you experience while using the REPLACEPRODUCTNAME public preview.
+Break-fix issues are technical problems you experience while using the storyline public preview.
 Break-fix is an industry term that refers to work involved in supporting a technology when it fails in the normal course of its function, which requires intervention by a support organization to be restored to working order.

 ### How do I open a support case?
 Please see the [Support for business products - Admin Help](https://aka.ms/yammersupportcase) page for general information.
 Your organization may have specific guidance for opening support cases, so you may need to talk with your IT team.